HassanBerro05/Accessibility-Tool-Analysis/README.md

 • **RQ6**: What are possible areas of improvement in UDOIT training for faculty and staff?

 ## Repository Contents
+• **/Viz**: Includes all the visualizations used in the Project.

 • **Axiomatic System Design**: Axiomatic system design brief description.

 • **Data Preparation and Processing**: Contains codes and functions used for data extraction, cleaning, and manipulation.

-• **Data Analysis and Visualizations**: Includes results, charts, and graphs generated during the analysis.
+• **/Data Analysis and Visualizations**: Includes results, charts, and graphs generated during the analysis.

 • **Conclusions & Recommendations**: Main findings and recommendations on enhancing the further use of the tool.